calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 	- Ex.
 RC4
 - **Block cipher**: encrypt a block of bits at a time
 	- Can provide integrity or authentication.
+	- Block ciphers usually have feedback between blocks, so errors during transmission will be propagated during the decryption process.
 	- Ex.
 DES, AES

 ### Stream Cipher